ArtzHarvest/AimwareMatchLogger/README.md

 5. Replace the URL in the MatchLoggerScript.lua script with the URL of your website.
 6. Start CS:GO and run the MatchLoggerScript.lua script.

+# Known Bugs
+1. when the game crashes won rounds reset
+2. when reconnecting stats wont update properly (relies on the 1. because every time you connect you get a new matchid)
+3. when watching matches (your own demo) it also adds an entry with all stats and rounds (for 1 team)

 # Usage
 Once everything is set up, the Lua script will automatically capture match data (on match_start, round_end and win_panel events) and send it to the PHP website for storage.
 You can view the match data and player statistics by loading up the website.